conradhaupt/Masters_Software/README.md

 ├── sfccompare                    #  Executable to run some locality metrics │   ├── src
 │   └── tools                     #  Tools for comparing locality metrics
-└── sfccompress                   #  Executable to compress sfcc files
+├── sfccompress                   #  Executable to compress sfcc files │   ├── include
-    ├── include
-    ├── src
+│   ├── src
-    └── tests                     #  GTests for compression executable
+│   └── tests                     #  GTests for compression executable
+└── tools                         #  Tools to manage sfcc files
 ```

-Note: sfccompare is not fully completed and some metrics may not be fully functional.
+**Note: `sfccompare` is not fully completed and some metrics may not be fully functional.**

 ## Requirements

 - CMake 3.10+
-- C/C++ compiler with compatibility for:
+- C/C++ compiler, such as GCC Version 9.x, with compatibility for:
   - BMI2 (Intel 2013 chips and newer) [Optional]
-  - Some C++17 features
+  - Some C++17 features.
   - **NOTE:** Current CMakeLists.txt may not support non-GNU compiler arguments for the required features.
+- Git to download dependencies.

 ## Building